Hospital Incident Command System – Welcome!

 The California Health and Safety Code Division 2.5, Chapter 3, State Administration Section 1797.151 requires EMSA to coordinate medical and hospital disaster preparedness.

-The California Health and Safety Code Division 2.5, Chapter 3, State Administration Section 1797.133 allows the director to appoint select resource committees of exerts and may contract with special medical consultants for assistance.
+The California Health and Safety Code Division 2.5, Chapter 3, State Administration Section 1797.133 allows the director to appoint select resource committees of experts and may contract with special medical consultants for assistance.

 California EMSA has established a HICS National Advisory Committee to assist with matters relating to the HICS Program.
 This committee serves as technical advisers on the development, implementation, and maintenance of the HICS guidance and activities.
 Select members represent a variety of hospitals and healthcare organizations and have a mix of professional backgrounds and professional experience, including representation of a variety of all sizes and service delivery models.
 This committee includes members with backgrounds in disaster preparedness and response, public safety and public health, emergency management, hospitals and healthcare organizations.

 As a system applied both nationally and internationally, there is much research and data to collect on the use of HICS.
 The California EMSA is pleased to present this HICS collection supporting HICS implementation worldwide.